glowkeeper/glowkeeper.github.io/public/assets/posts/academia/teaching.md

 ## Programming for 3D

-From 2020 until 2025, I taught Programming for 3D at the [University of Sussex](https://www.sussex.ac.uk), where third-year undergraduate and postgraduate students worked on an intensive course build a 3D game using Unity.
-The module covered:
+From 2020 until 2025, I was Module Convenor for Programming for 3D (P3D) at the [University of Sussex](https://www.sussex.ac.uk).
+There, I took third-year undergraduate and postgraduate students through an intensive course on building a 3D game, using Unity.

+P3D covered:

 - Creative Thinking
 - Narrative Design